Phoenix dactylifera, the true date palm, is a member of Arecaceae, the palm family.

 are cut off.
 These techniques do not reduce the total weight of the fruit crop.
 Thinning is necessary

-and a very light crop the next.
-Fruit bunches are bagged after thinning to protect them from
+light crop the next.
+Fruit bunches are bagged after thinning to protect them from humidity, rain, sunburn

-Cut off flower clusters as soon as they fully open if fruit is not wanted, but be careful not
+Cut off flower clusters as soon as they are fully open if fruit is not wanted, but be careful not to cut

 Keep grass and other vegetation at least 6' from the trunk.